-- A. The following signs are declared to be a nuisance: - 1.
-A sign structure which is likely to cause injury. - 2.
-A sign which advertises a closed business, past event, or past political election. - 3.
-A sign which is no longer legible. - 4.
-A sign which is otherwise untimely or unsafe. - 5.
-A dilapidated sign structure with structural defects or supports with broken or rotten wood. - B. The Planning Commission is authorized to have all dangerous or nuisance signs removed, the cost of which is to be borne by the sign owner and/or property owner.
+- A. Dilapidated sign structures such as those with which are likely to cause injury or degrade the surrounding area, and signs which advertise a closed business, past event or political election, are no longer legible, or are otherwise untimely or unsafe, are a nuisance or danger to the public.
+Dilapidated sign structures are those with but not limited to structural defects or supports with broken or rotten wood. - B. The Planning Commission is authorized to have all dangerous or nuisance signs removed, the cost of which is to be borne by the sign owner and/or property owner.
 The owner of the sign and or property owner shall be notified and given two months to rectify the situation.
-The Planning Commission may grant a reasonable extension of time following a meeting with the property owner or sign owner.
+The planning commission may grant a reasonable extension of time following a meeting with the property owner or sign owner.

-Section 613 Nonconforming Signs
+Section 714 Nonconforming Signs

-- A. It is the intent and purpose of this section to eliminate nonconforming signs except as otherwise specifically set forth in this Section as rapidly as the police power of the Township permits. - B. No nonconforming sign: - 1.
+A. It is the intent and purpose of this section to eliminate nonconforming signs except as otherwise specifically set forth in this Section as rapidly as the police power of the Township permits.
+Signs may be designated as Class A Nonconforming.

+- B. No nonconforming sign: - 1.
 Shall be structurally altered so as to prolong the life of the sign, nor shall the shape, size, type, or design of the sign structure be altered; - 2.
 Shall be continued after the activity, business, or usage to which it relates has been discontinued for one year; or - 3.
 Shall be reestablished after damage or destruction if the estimated expense of reconstruction exceeds 50% of the original structure size. - C. A conforming sign shall not be changed to a nonconforming sign. - D. Nonconforming signs may have their face or message updated but not structurally altered.

-ARTICLE VII: SITE PLAN REVIEW
+ARTICLE VIII: SITE PLAN REVIEW